- Bullet Summary

 Your network is the total sum of the people you can call for support, help or information.
 As someone said, your network is your net worth.
 Also read: Never Eat Alone by Keith Ferrazzi.

-The author outlines a few typical “political games” people fall into, including:
+The author outlines a few typical “political games” people tend to stick with, including:

 - Suck-Up Players